 \subsection{Event-Based Video Reconstruction}

-Reconstructing intensity images from events is a popular topic in event-based vision literature, involving approaches with different assumptions and processing methodologies.
-Earlier works generally rely on some limiting assumptions such as known or restricted camera movement, static scenes, or brightness constancy.
-On the other hand, recent deep learning based methods incorporate natural image priors in their models through the learning process.
+Reconstructing intensity images from events is a popular topic in event-based vision literature, characterized by a variety of approaches with distinct assumptions and methodologies.
+Initial efforts in this field often depended on restrictive assumptions such as predetermined or limited camera movement, static scenes, or brightness constancy.
+More recent advancements, however, leverage deep learning techniques, which naturally integrate image priors into their models during the learning process.